theonlyladybug/saev/logbook.md

 We can automate this to some degree by counting the number of dead features and the number of dense features.
 A better SAE will have fewer dead features and fewer dense features than a worse SAE.
 So that's a very easy and quick way to evaluate models.

+# 11/04/2024

+With more than one worker, my iterable HF dataset is being shuffled.
+This is very bad for me.
+I need to make sure this doesn't happen, then (sadly) recalculate the image activations.